Bilateral international migration flow estimates for 200 countries

 The impact of the revision in WPP data on the validation exercise in the paper is minimal.
 Below is an update of Figure 4 in the paper.

-The correlations change by few hundredths of a decimal.
-These small changes, despite what is shown in the first plot above, are due to the limited amount of reported migration flows statistics (at the global level) to carry out our validation exercise.
-In the 45 countries that we used (based on the United Nations Population Division collection) the revisions in the WPP data were relatively minor, hence only small changes in their estimates and the correlations with the reported data.
+The correlations change by a few hundredths of a decimal.
+These small changes, despite what is shown in the first plot above, are due to the limited amount of reported migration flow statistics (at the global level) to carry out our validation exercise.
+In the 45 countries that we used (based on the United Nations Population Division collection), the revisions in the WPP data were relatively minor; hence, there were only small changes in their estimates and the correlations with the reported data.

 Version 3: Update for IMS2019

-Below are a few plots to give some visual summaries of the changes in the updated estimates to those in the paper and from the last update.
+Below are a few plots that give visual summaries of the changes in the updated estimates compared to those in the paper and from the last update.

 Comparison to past estimates